+OVERVIEW

-OVERVIEW The Practical Assessment Task for 2012 consists of two practical examinations (restaurant functions).
-You should fulfil the role of chef at one function, and waiter at the other function During the Practical Assessment Task you must demonstrate the ability to: Set up a venue for a formal dinner • Prepare and present a range of dishes . • Apply the correct serving techniques for food and beverage at a formal dinner You will be required to work individually/on your own.
+The Practical Assessment Task for 2013 consists of two practical examinations (restaurant functions).
+You should fulfil the role of a chef at one function, and a waiter at the other function.

+During the Practical Assessment Task you must demonstrate the ability to:

+- Set up a venue for a formal dinner

+- Prepare and present a range of dishes

+- Apply the correct serving techniques for food and beverage at a formal dinner

+You will be required to work individually.

 You will receive a mark out of 100 for cooking skills, and a mark out of 100 for serving skills.

 The mark for the final Practical Assessment Task is obtained by combining the marks for the two practical exams/restaurant functions, and dividing it by two.

 Each examination consists of two sections.

+Planning

-1. Planning Approximately 14 days before the date of the examination a task will be allocated to you.
-You will receive the recipes for the dishes, as well as the planning task.
-Complete the planning task and hand it in on the date set by the school.
-2. The dinner in the restaurant (approximately 6-7 hours) This consists of three phases: Preparations for the dinner, commencing 4 hours before the guests arrive.
+- Approximately 14 days before the date of the examination a task will be allocated to you.
+You will receive the recipes for the dishes, as well as the planning task. - Complete the planning task and hand it in 7 school days before the function on the date set by the teacher. - 2.
+The dinner in the restaurant (approximately 6-7 hours)

+This consists of three phases:

+- Preparations for the dinner, commencing 4 hours before the guests arrive.
 Preparation of the food and the venue takes place during this time.
-Cleaning of the venue must be done beforehand.

-- The dinner, where the meal and beverages are served to the guests - Additional clearing up takes place after the guests have left
+Cleaning of the venue must be done beforehand. - The dinner, where the meal and beverages are served to the guests. - Additional clearing up takes place after the guests have left.